elementor/wp2static/readme.txt

  * generates a standalone, static html copy of your whole WordPress website
  * removes all traces of WordPress from your exported site
  * protects you from malicious attacks/malware
- * auto-deploy to a local folder, ZIP file, FTP, S3, Dropbox, GitHub, Netlify or BunnyCDN
+ * auto-deploy to a local folder or ZIP file
- * one site to unlimited export targets
  * specify extra files to include in the output (ie, dynamically loaded assets)
  * desktop notifications alert you to when exports are complete
  * multi-language support (English/Japanese currently, Spanish and Chinese in progress)
- * schedule unattended exports via the WP Crontrol plugin or by hitting the custom hook
  * realtime logs visible during / saved after export
  * asynchronous exports for some methods overcomes hosting limitations for large site exports

+= Premium features =

+ * auto-deploy to a FTP, S3, Dropbox, GitHub, Netlify or BunnyCDN
+ * schedule unattended exports via the WP Crontrol plugin or by hitting the custom hook

 This plugin produces a static HTML version of your wordpress install, incredibly useful for anyone who would like the publishing power of wordpress but whose webhost doesn't allow dynamic PHP driven sites - such as Dropbox.
 You can run your development site on a different domain or offline, and the plugin will change all relevant URLs when you publish your site.
 It's a simple but powerful plugin, and after hitting the publish button, the plugin will output a ZIP file of your entire site, ready to upload straight to it's new home.